We hope this guide to Lake Powell, Glen Canyon and Page, Arizona will a valuable resource for your incredible journey.

 Glen Canyon National Recreational Area stretches over 1.25 million acres, all the way from just south of Lees Ferry in Arizona to the top of Canyonlands National Park in Utah.
 It boasts dramatic landscape features rich in ancient history.
 It encompasses Lake Powell and shares its border with Grand Canyon National Park, Rainbow Bridge National Monument, Canyonlands National Park and Capitol Reef National Park.

-Lake Powell Houseboating
+Houseboating on Lake Powell

+Houseboating on Lake Powell is an adventurer’s dream come true.
 Navigate the clear blue waters of remarkable Lake Powell to discover some of its 96 side canyons and nearly 2,000 miles/3218 kilometres of shoreline.
 The main houseboat, speed boat and watercraft rentals are offered by Lake Powell Resort at Wahweap Marina in Page.
 Rentals are offered year-round.

 Take a half day 15-mile float trip down the gentle Colorado River to some of the most incredible sites in the area.
 The trip starts at the foot of the Glen Canyon Dam and includes Horseshoe Bend as viewed from the water, historic Lees Ferry and a road trip back passing Vermillion Cliffs.